MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Model and learning

-The above MCMC sampling scheme is a special case of neutral transport MCMC proposed by \cite{hoffman2019neutra} for sampling from an EBM or the posterior distribution of a generative model.
+The above MCMC sampling scheme is a special case of neutral transport MCMC proposed by \citet{hoffman2019neutra} for sampling from an EBM or the posterior distribution of a generative model.
 The basic idea is to train a flow-based model as a variational approximation to the target EBM, and sample the EBM in the latent space of the flow-based model.
-In our case, since $p_\theta$ is a correction of $q_\alpha$, we can simply use $q_\alpha$ directly as the approximate flow-based model in neural transport sampler.
+In our case, since $p_\theta$ is a correction of $q_\alpha$, we can simply use $q_\alpha$ directly as the approximate flow-based model in the neural transport sampler.
 The extra benefit is that the distribution $p(z)$ is of an even simpler form than $p_\theta(x)$, because $p(z)$ does not involve the inversion and Jacobian of $g_\alpha$.
-As a result, we may use a flow-based backbone model of a more free form such as one based on residual network \cite{behrmann2018invertible}, and we will leave this issue to future investigation.

-We use Hamiltonian Monte Carlo (HMC)~\cite{neal2011mcmc} to sample from $p(z)$.
+As a result, we may use a flow-based backbone model of a more free form such as one based on residual network \citep{behrmann2018invertible}, and we will further explore this advantage in the future work.
+We use HMC~\citep{neal2011mcmc} to sample from $p(z)$, and push the samples forward to the data space through $g_\alpha$.
 We can then learn $\theta$ by MLE according to equation (\ref{eq:theta_update}).
-Algorithm \ref{algo:1} describes the detailed learning algorithm.
-We refer to Appendix~\ref{sec:app_training} for details.
+Algorithm \ref{algo:1} describes the details.